comptoolsres/comptoolsres.github.io/index.md

 * Describe basic database design, creation and manipulation.
 Perform scripted database operations for information discovery, data exploration and research data curation.
 * Have a basic understanding of research graphics formats, preparation and manipulation

-## Meeting Times
+## Meeting Times  <i class="fas fa-users"></i>
+Download SVGPerfect for when you want to use just one icon as a vector on the desktop or in your own icon workflow.

 Summer A runs May 11, 2020 through June 19, 2020.

 May 25th is Memorial Day holiday.

-### Synchronous meetings: Mon ,Wed,Fri
+### Synchronous meetings: Mon, Wed, Fri

 * I will be online and presenting material and/or helping students: **Mon, Wed, Fri during 3rd period (11:00am - 12:15pm)**
-  * You should make every effort to attend these sessions.
-While there will be note pages and hopefully a video recording of these sessions, **this is the best opportunity to ask questions and get help from me and others in the class.**
+  * {% include important.html content="You should make every effort to attend these sessions.
+While there will be note pages and hopefully a video recording of these sessions, **this is the best opportunity to ask questions and get help from me and others in the class.**%}
   * I understand that with all that is going on, some students will need to miss classes sometimes.
 That is fine and I will do my best to help you catch up, but regular attendance is the best way to learn.

 ### Asynchronous meetings: Tue, Thurs